alt-romes/alt-romes.github.io/archive/2022-06-03-koblenz-ext.markdown

 Perhaps we could bring more into light with parser combinators, for example the `Alternative` instance of `Parser`.

+We could focus on the implementation of the parser combinators and the instance of the Monad type class.

 ## Unresolved Questions

+Should we use a parsing library or define parser combinators by hand?
 Which parsing library should we use?
 I would say `parsec` or `megaparsec`.

 Which assignment would be best/most interesting?